 - Grounding multiple points will increase effect to block electrical noise because impedance on the grounding points is decreased.
 However, ground them so that a potential difference does not occur among the grounding points.
-An accessory driver cable including with a ground wire is available.
-Refer to p.94 for details. - To ground a shielded cable, use a metal cable clamp that will maintain contact with the entire circumference of the cable.
+I/O signal cables that include a ground wire are provided in our product line.
+Check the model name on p.94. - To ground a shielded cable, use a metal cable clamp that will maintain contact with the entire circumference of the cable.
 Ground the cable clamp near the product.

-Suppression of effect by noise propagation
+• Suppression of effect by noise propagation

 - Loop the noise propagated cable around a ferrite core.
 Doing so will prevent the propagated noise invades into the driver or emits from the driver.
 The frequency band in which an effect by the ferrite core can be seen is generally 1 MHz or more.
 Check the frequency characteristics of the ferrite core used.
 To increase the effect of noise attenuation by the ferrite core, loop the cable a lot. - Change the transmission method of the pulse signal to the line driver type in order to prevent noise effects.
-When the pulse signal of the controller is the open collector type, use an accessory pulse signal converter for noise immunity.
-Refer to p.94 for details.
+When the pulse signal of the controller is the open collector type, use our pulse signal converter for noise immunity.
+Check the model name on p.94.

-■ Noise suppression parts
+Noise suppression products

-Noise filter
+• Noise filter